Restaurant-style vegan saag paneer recipe with both Instant Pot and stovetop instructions. Give this rich plant-based comfort food a try!

 - Stir in spinach, cashew cream, salt and pepper and simmer over medium-low heat for 10 minutes.

-- Serve over basmati rice.
+- Serve over basmati rice with extra cashew cream.

 - Add onions and cook for 3 minutes, stirring regularly.